elmexdechileen/batch-processor/README.md

 For the initial run it's important to run the `daily` DAG first and afterwards the `batch`.
 This way all the schema's and cross dependencies are created correctly.

-Username and password for Airflow is admin, admin.
+Username and password for Airflow is `admin`, `admin` and it can be reached at [http://localhost:8080/home](http://localhost:8080/home).

+Furthermore I used `pdfLaTeX` to have a version controlled presentation.
+You can generate it yourself based on the Tex file (I have included the Tex Preview plugin in the dev container).

 ## ER diagram
 The entity relationship diagram is fairly simple.
 We are using a fairly standard dimensional model and not much